The Korean Skincare Routine

 Step 1: The Pre-Cleanse

 At night, the first step is the pre-cleanse.
-This first cleanse will remove your makeup that you wore during the day.
+This first cleanse will remove the makeup that you wore during the day.
 In this step, you can use a makeup removing cleansing towelette or tissue, or you can use a cleansing oil.
 Some people use both.
 Just remember that cleansing oil is best for the heavy duty makeup, like mascara and eyeliner.
+Cleansing oil is also great for helping with breakouts and excess oil, although it may make the problem appear worse before it starts clearing up.

 Step 2: The Cleanse